cse110-sp25-group19/cse110-sp25-group19/README.md

 - Generates a coverage report for all tests.

+### Common Errors and How to Fix:
+'eslint' is not recognized as an internal or external command
+- run `npm install --save-dev eslint`
+'prettier' is not recognized as an internal or external command
+- run `npm install --save-dev prettier`

+---

 ## Project Folder Purpose
 CSS - contains all stylesheets
 HTML - contains all html pages and components
 Scripts - holds Javascript files
-Assets - holds any media ranging from images to documantation
+Assets - holds any media ranging from images to documentation
 =======
 # cse110-sp25-group19
 [Team Page](admin/team.md)